schollenkopf/MarineRoboticsTeam1/Training_Sessions/TS6_Perception/README.md

 ![](assets/ts6_imu_only.png)

 #### Note on Rviz:
-The red marker is the ground truth position.
+The red path is the ground truth position.
-The green marker is the estimated position.
+The green path is the estimated position.

 #### Debugging:
 If you got errors that contains "\r", please go to this [following guide](https://gitlab.gbar.dtu.dk/dtu-asl/courses/34763-autonomous-marine-robotics/-/tree/main/debugging.md)